emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

 - **path.data** and **path.logs** - default locations of these files are:
 `/var/lib/elasticsearch`and `/var/log/elasticsearch`.
 - **cluster.name** - A node can only join a cluster when it shares its `cluster.name` with all the other nodes in the cluster.
 The default name is "elasticsearch", but you should change it to an appropriate name which describes the purpose of the cluster.
 You can do this in `/etc/elasticsearch/elasticsearch.yml` file.
 - **node.name** - By default, Elasticsearch will use the first seven characters of the randomly generated UUID as the node id.
 Node id is persisted and does not change when a node restarts.
 It is worth configuring a more human readable name: `node.name: prod-data-2` in file `/etc/elstaicsearch/elasticsearch.yml`
-- **network.host** - parametr specifying network interfaces to which Elasticsearch can bind.
+- **network.host** - parameter specifying network interfaces to which Elasticsearch can bind.
 Default is `network.host: ["_local_","_site_"]`.
 - **discovery** - Elasticsearch uses a custom discovery implementation called "Zen Discovery".
 There are two important settings:
   - `discovery.zen.ping.unicast.hosts` - specify list of other nodes in the cluster that are likely to be live and contactable;
   - `discovery.zen.minimum_master_nodes` - to prevent data loss, you can configure this setting so that each master-eligible node knows the minimum number of master-eligible nodes that must be visible in order to form a cluster.
 - **heap size** - By default, Elasticsearch tells the JVM to use a heap with a minimum (Xms) and maximum (Xmx) size of 1 GB.
 When moving to production, it is important to configure heap size to ensure that Elasticsearch has enough heap available

-### Config files ##
+### Config files

 To configure the Elasticsearch cluster you  must specify some parameters in the following configuration files on every node that will be connected to the cluster:

 - `/etc/elsticsearch/elasticserach.yml`:
   - `cluster.name:name_of_the_cluster` - same for every node;
   - `node.name:name_of_the_node` - uniq for every node;
   - `node.master:true_or_false`
   - `node.data:true_or_false`
   - `network.host:["_local_","_site_"]`
   - `discovery.zen.ping.multicast.enabled`
   - `discovery.zen.ping.unicast.hosts`
 - `/etc/elsticsearch/log4j2.properties`:
   - `logger: action: DEBUG` - for easier debugging.

-### Example setup ##
+### Example setup

 Example of the Elasticsearch cluster configuration:

 - file `/etc/elasticsearch/elasticsearch.yml`:

   cluster.name: tm-lab
   node.name: "elk01"
   node.master: true
   node.data: true
   network.host: 127.0.0.1,10.0.0.4
   http.port: 9200
   discovery.zen.ping.multicast.enabled: false
   discovery.zen.ping.unicast.hosts: ["10.0.0.4:9300","10.0.0.5:9300","10.0.0.6:9300"]

 - to start the Elasticsearch cluster execute command:

+    ```bash
-		# systemctl restart elasticsearch
+    systemctl restart elasticsearch
+    ```

-- to check status of the Elstaicsearch cluster execute command:
+- to check status of the Elasticsearch cluster execute command:
     - check of the Elasticsearch cluster nodes status via tcp port:

+        ```bash
-			# curl -XGET '127.0.0.1:9200/_cat/nodes?v'
+         curl -XGET '127.0.0.1:9200/_cat/nodes?v'

            host            ip           heap.percent ram.percent load node.role master name
            10.0.0.4   10.0.0.4     18           91      0.00 -         -      elk01
            10.0.0.5   10.0.0.5     66           91      0.00 d        *      elk02
            10.0.0.6   10.0.0.6     43           86             0.65 d        m     elk03
            10.0.0.7   10.0.0.7     45           77             0.26 d        m     elk04
+        ```

     - check status of the Elasticsearch cluster via log file:

+        ```bash
-			# tail -f /var/log/elasticsearch/tm-lab.log (cluster.name)
+        tail -f /var/log/elasticsearch/tm-lab.log (cluster.name)
+        ```

-### Adding a new node to existing cluster ##
+### Adding a new node to existing cluster

 Install the new ITRS Log Analytics instance.
 The description of the installation can be found in the chapter "First configuration steps"